English CTW 2: Spring 2011

 With respect to Dreamweaver and publishing issues you can continue to get help from Technology Training, which offers drop-in personal assistance at the library's Help Desk/Multimedia Lab every Sunday through Thursday evening from 7 to 10 pm, They are also available Tuesday afternoons from 145 to 330 in room 203.
 The assistants are specifically trained and prepared to support you in completing the web-publishing assignments for this class The assistant may be working in the lab with someone else when you drop in.
 Just ask around the room until you find the persons on duty.
 If after making a reasonable effort to locate the attendant, you are unable to get assistance please email Teri Escobar-Ochoa, Technology Training Specialist at firstname.lastname@example.org.

-Week 2 Tuesday.
+Week 2 Monday.
 Discuss Little Brother chs 6-10.
 Homework: Download the Comic Life demo or a free version and create a different interpretation of Little Brother.
 Embed a link to your work in the class blog with a 100-word discussion.
 If you like, borrow and transform some of your classmates' ideas, linking back to their work in your discussion.
+Discuss in class: Harry Potter Loves Draco Malfoy and Nippon Fanifesto.

 Homework: follow links on the machinima resources page to view 10-12 machinima and take a look at the screenplays featured in the WGA's 101 Greatest Screenplays and David Lemon's Seven Scripts You Gotta Read.
 Write a 500-word discussion of what inspired you in these films and screenplays, plus an idea or two for your own Little-Brother inspired machinima; publish your discussion to the class blog.